Raroford32/DeepCurrent/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit pull requests to suggest improvements, fix bugs, or add features.

+## Using openrouter.AI as the Provider

+DeepCurrent now uses openrouter.AI as the provider for LLM API calls.
+The `LLM_API_URL` has been updated to `https://api.openrouter.ai/v1/completions`.

+## Modularity for Attacker Simulation

+DeepCurrent has been modularized to reflect an attacker's mindset.
+Specific modules have been added to simulate novel attacker strategies and potential exploits.

+## Advanced Features for Attacker Simulation

+DeepCurrent includes advanced features for simulating attacker strategies.
+The new functions `detect_exploitable_vulnerabilities` and `modularize_for_attacker_mindset` have been added to enhance the analysis capabilities.